hipstersmoothie/sketchmine/README.md

 #### Run with docker-compose

-To get started with docker-compose please create following file:
+To get started with docker-compose, create following file:

 ```bash
 touch .env
 echo 'GIT_PASS=${password}\nGIT_USER\n=${user}\nGIT_BRANCH=feat/poc-sketch' > .env
 ```

-then just run `docker-compose up`
+Then run `docker-compose up`.

-#### Run without docker
+#### Run without Docker

-To run without docker in a local development environment run first
+To run without Docker in a local development environment, begin by running:

 ```bash
 sh postinstall.sh
 ```

-It will prepare everything for you so you can start developing.
+This step will prepare everything for you so you can start developing.
-The angular components will be checked out into `_tmp` and the library app shell will be moved in the correct place.
+The Angular components will be checked out into `_tmp` directory and the library app shell will be moved in the correct location.

-If you want to run the library `node dist/library` and the **.sketch** file will be generated 🤘🏻
+If you run the library, `node dist/library` and the **.sketch** file will be generated automatically. 🤘🏻

-#### Docker Registry
+#### Docker registry

-On every successfull master build a new Docker Image of the library is generated and deployed to the Dockerregistry.
+Following each successful master build of a new Docker image, the library is generated and deployed to the Docker registry.
-You can see the list of all available tags here: [Docker Registry Tag List](https://webkins.lab.dynatrace.org:5000/v2/ng-sketch/tags/list).
+You can view the list of available tags here: [Docker registry tag list](https://webkins.lab.dynatrace.org:5000/v2/ng-sketch/tags/list).

 ### Available commands